 - What about a cash reserve?
 Even if you have the capital to start, it’s also important to have a cash reserve.
 Unexpected things come up when you’re on the road.
 Are you ready for truck maintenance or tows if your truck happens to break down?
 Without that extra money in the bank, you might be forced to extend your credit.
 This will put you in a financial hole that could be hard to get out of.

 Jeff Clark, 18-year Owner Operator and contributor to the TeamRunSmart blog, shared the following thoughts with us on finances:

-“It is important for an owner operator to be on solid personal financial ground when they start.
+“owner operators need a solid personal financial ground when they start.
 An 800 credit rating is more important than $10,000 in the bank.
 They should have the capability of obtaining bank financing.
 Too many owner ops start out with a poor credit score and become subject to predatory lending.
 They are about 95% likely to fail.”

 Learn more about being an Owner Operator with Paper Transport here.

 Check back next week for part 2 of this series!
 We will discuss Knowing Your Skill Set in our series Becoming and Owner Operator.